Fethard St Mogues GAA Club

 Fethard St Mogues GAA Club is a Gaelic Athletic Association club located in Fethard-on-Sea, County Wexford, Ireland.
-They are a dual Senior club.
-It plays in the Wexford GAA club championships, fielding teams in hurling (at Senior and Junior B) and Gaelic football (at Senior and Junior B).
+The club plays in the Wexford GAA club championships, fielding teams in hurling (at Senior and Junior B) and Gaelic football (at Senior and Junior B).

 History

 Fethard GAA Club was founded in 1889 and was known as "The Hook".
 This name was changed to Erin Hope in the early 1900s.
-The first colours worn by the club was canary yellow and green.
+The first colours worn by the club were canary yellow and green.
 The club won its first county Junior B football title in 1917 and was then known as Fethard.
-Jim Byrne, who won 6 Leinster and 4 All Ireland senior football medals, was teaching in Poulfur at that time and was instrumental in getting that team together.
-Emigration in the 1930s and 1940s saw the club sink into virtual non-existence.
+Jim Byrne, who won six Leinster and four All Ireland senior football medals, was teaching in Poulfur at that time and was involved in getting that team together.
+Emigration in the 1930s and 1940s saw significant decline at the club.
 In an effort to rejuvenate the club at this time, the name was changed to its present name St Mogue in honour of the saint to whom the parish is dedicated.

-During the 1950s the club entered 7 a side competitions but no adult teams were fielded in local championships between 1959 and 1962.
-Mikie Barden and Tom Hickey at underage level helped establish the club again in the early 1970s with hurling teams now being fielded.
+During the 1950s, the club entered 7-a-side competitions but no adult teams were fielded in local championships between 1959 and 1962.
+During the early 1970s, members of the club reestablished its underage section, with hurling teams now being fielded.

-The big breakthrough came in 1980 when the club won its first adult county title in the modern era when the junior B hurlers were victorious followed by the junior A footballers in 1984.
-John Hehir and Joe Foley were now training teams to county titles at underage level and this paid off with the great success at adult level of the 1990s winning junior A hurling 1992, intermediate football 93 and intermediate hurling 94.
-The club now fielded senior teams in both hurling and football and the football team reached the ultimate goal in winning the senior championship in 1998.
-They once again reached the Senior football final in 2013, however St. Martin's GAA were victorious in this match up.
-In 2017, the Intermediate A hurling team won the county championship and entered the Leinster Junior Club Hurling Championship for the first time in its history.
+In 1980, the club won its first adult county title in the modern era when the junior B hurlers were victorious.
+This was followed by the junior A footballers in 1984.
+The club's underage teams reached a number of county finals and this was reflected with successes at adult level of the 1990s.
+This included winning junior A hurling in 1992, intermediate football in 1993 and an intermediate hurling title in 1994.
+At this time, the club was fielding senior teams in both hurling and football and the football team reached won the senior county championship in 1998.
+They once again reached the Senior football final in 2013, however St. Martin's GAA were victorious in this game.
+In 2017, the Intermediate A hurling team won the Wexford county championship and entered the Leinster Junior Club Hurling Championship for the first time in its history.
 They defeated John Locke's in the final to mark an historic first for the club.
-The progressed to the All Ireland final after defeating Brother Pearses in London in the quarter-final and Sylane of Galway in the semi-final.
-The All Ireland Junior final was played in Croke Park on Sunday 4 February 2018, but Fethard were defeated after Extra Time by Ardmore of Waterford.
+The team progressed to the All Ireland final after defeating Brother Pearses in London in the quarter-final and Sylane of Galway in the semi-final.
+The All Ireland Junior final was played in Croke Park on Sunday 4 February 2018, but Fethard were defeated after extra time by Ardmore of Waterford.